Sohoton River Cruise To Mabini

 Talyan for sale in Mabini, Basey Samar

 I was just about to exclaim that they have a lot of "gabi" in this place, when my driver told me "Talyan ito sir".
 Da!
 Nabuang na!
-It looks like "gabi" to me, and I don't even know how that differs with "butig"!
+It looks like "gabi" to me, and I don't even know how gabi differs with "butig"!

 My murky brain was made even murkier by this "Talyan".
 Oh Mana Talya ano ba yan?!